vkorbes/ellenkorbes.github.io/_includes/about.md

 Hi.
 I’m Ellen Körbes.
 I'm a software developer based in Brazil.

-I'm currently switching tracks, from front-end & JavaScript into back-end & golang.
-Go containers!

-In the past I’ve played classical violin for a living, wrote *way* too much dystopian fiction, and ran a restaurant.

-Oh, and yes, I was born in Brazil, and learned English all by myself without ever setting foot in an English-speaking country.
-(And nowadays I translate patent applications on the side!
-Yay me!)
+I'm currently working to produce the best golang online courses to ever be made available in the Portuguese language.

+Sometimes people refer to me as "the girl who made the kubicorn website."
+It's cute, [check it out](http://kubicorn.io/).

 My go-to coding soundtrack is [TimeCop1983](https://timecop1983.bandcamp.com/).

+And in the past I’ve played classical violin for a living, wrote *way* too much dystopian fiction, and ran a restaurant.

-Say `hi` on <a href="https://twitter.com/intent/tweet?text=@ellenkorbes%20Hi!" rel="nofollow" target="_blank" title="Share on Twitter">Twitter</a>!
+Say hi on <a href="https://twitter.com/intent/tweet?text=@ellenkorbes%20Hi!" rel="nofollow" target="_blank" title="Share on Twitter">Twitter</a>!